“You knew what you were getting into”

 We know there might be children, but we can’t know what their struggles might be or what having one parent gone all the time will be like.

 We can’t predict what raising a child on the autism spectrum will be like when your other half is gone for a year at a time.
 We can’t know how drained we will feel as a SAHM, even though that is what we always wanted to do.

-We know that we will have to sacrifice our career for theirs, but we don’t know how hard that can be or how long we have to wait on our own career goals.
+We know that we might have to sacrifice our careers for theirs, but we don’t know how hard that can be or how long we have to wait on our own career goals.

 We know this life will be a hard one but what that looks like, how we will be able to get through the difficult days, and what the years our spouse will serve will look like is a surprise.